Hibachi Zucchini Recipe

 - Now add soy sauce, salt, and pepper powder, and mix well.

-- Cook uncovered for 6-8 minutes until the liquid released by zucchini is evaporated and they are slightly charred, stirring frequently.
+- Cook uncovered for 6-8 minutes until the liquid released by the zucchini is evaporated and they are slightly charred, stirring frequently.

-- Do not overcook otherwise the zucchini will become mushy.
+- Do not overcook, otherwise the zucchini will become mushy.
 They should have a slight bite to them when perfectly cooked.

 - Garnish with chopped scallion greens and toasted white seeds and serve hot.